-New Tools to Find FBI’s Most Wanted
+FBI Has New Tools to Find the Most Wanted

 Not all FBI fugitives are included in the Most Wanted section.
 Many bank robbers, for example, are publicized through local Bureau press releases or through various state or local websites.
 See our Bank Robbery webpage for a list of those sites and additional information.

 The Ten Most Wanted Fugitives list went online in 1996 with the advent of the FBI website.
 New categories appeared shortly thereafter, including the addition of the Most Wanted Terrorists list in 2001.

 “We now routinely use not only the Internet, but television programs, digital billboards, and social media such as Facebook, Twitter, and YouTube to publicize wanted persons.”

 To date, 56 cases have been solved as a direct result of website publicity, according to the Investigative Publicity and Public Affairs Unit, which runs the Most Wanted section.

 “The searchable database on our website,” Special Agent Bryant says, “is in keeping with our continuing push for new and better ways to engage the public in our investigations.”